wp-plugins/dynamic-widgets/trunk/readme.txt

 = Version 1.0.1 =

 * Added default widget display setting option for 'Not Found' Error (404) Page.

+== Release notes ==

+With this version, Dynamic Widgets supports version 3.8 of WPEC.
+Unfortunately because of the change by WPEC, when you upgrade WPEC you'll have to redo all rules you've created within Dynamic Widgets for WPEC manually.
+It was nog possible for me to find out how to convert these to the new system used by WPEC.
+For your convience I've created a WPEC config dump generator to be able to give an overview of all the WPEC rules created in Dynamic Widgets to make recreating the rules easier.
+Please note the generator only works correctly when the WPEC product categories database table still exists and you did not add or modified any rule in Dynamic Widgets.
+The generator can be found at the Dynamic Widgets overview page by clicking on the 'Advanced >' link at the bottom of the page.

 == Upgrade Notice ==